 Data extraction in qualitative reviews is a thorough process.
 A common approach applied in systematic reviews of qualitative data is to stop extracting data once saturation has been reached.
 In an exploratory review, where themes are not predefined in the protocol, thematic or data extraction may be applied.
-Within the reviews in this guideline, extraction of information from relevant studies was stopped when data saturation was reached, i.e., no new information was emerging for a specific theme.
-This includes studies that:

-- do not report any new themes additional to those already identified in the review or - do not contribute additional information to the existing themes.

-In some cases, if a study reported a new theme, but data from other themes in the study do not contribute to the existing review themes, then only the new theme data was extracted.
+For the purposes of this review, extraction of information from relevant studies was stopped when data saturation was reached, i.e. no new information was emerging for a specific theme.
+This includes; studies that don't report any new themes additional to those already identified in the review as well as not contributing additional information to the existing themes, as well as studies which report a new theme but data from other themes in the study doesn't contribute to the existing review themes.
+In the latter scenario only the new theme data is extracted.
 These studies are not specifically excluded from the review as they nevertheless fit the criteria defined in the review protocol.
 Any studies for which data were not extracted due to data saturation having been reached, but that fit the inclusion criteria of the protocol, were listed in the table for studies 'identified but not extracted due to saturation' in an appendix to the qualitative evidence review.

-1.6 Methods of combining evidence
+2.4 Methods of combining evidence

-1.6.1 Data synthesis for intervention reviews
+2.4.1 Data synthesis for intervention reviews

-Meta-analyses were conducted using Cochrane Review Manager (RevMan5)8 software
+Meta-analyses were conducted using Cochrane Review Manager (RevMan5)10 software

-1.6.1.1 Analysis of different types of data
+2.4.1.1 Analysis of different types of data